mrrusof/mrrusof.github.io/_posts/2016-03-05-jill-rides-again.markdown

 For the first position, `RESET` resets `max_here` because the subsequence `[0, 0]` has sum -1.
-Preserving -1 and then visiting the second position would correspond to moving over the line labeled 0 in Figure 5.
+Preserving -1 and then visiting the second position would correspond to moving over the line labeled 0 in Figure 6.
 What we want is to move over the line labeled 1 when we visit the second position.
-When the sum of the subsequence that ends here and has the maximum sum is greater than the current maximum sum, line `UPDATE` updates the maximum sum so far `max_sum`.
+When the sum of the subsequence that ends here and has the maximum sum is greater than the current maximum sum, line `UPDATE` updates the maximum sum so far `max_sum` and thus preserves the invariant condition.
 For the first position, there is no update.
-For the second position, there is an update and that corresponds to the star to the left in Figure 5.
+For the second position, there is an update and that corresponds to the star to the left in Figure 6.

 ![TODO](/assets/2016-03-05-jill-rides-again-kadane.png)

-**Figure 5: Execution of Kadane's Algorithm in Listing 4 laid over the execution of straightforward solution in Listing 1.
+**Figure 6: State of Kadane's Algorithm in Listing 4 laid over the state of solution in Listing 1.
 Triangles indicate reset of `max_here`.
 Stars indicate update of `max_sum`.
 For each position, the line `max_here` indicates the sum of the subsequence that ends in the position and has the maximum sum.**